Massive quantum systems as interfaces of quantum mechanics and gravity: Proposed tests of gravity with massive quantum systems

 \section{Proposed tests of gravity with massive quantum systems}

 Equipped with tools to model massive systems in the laboratory, we now ask the question: What are the possible ways in which gravity influences quantum systems, and how can these effects be detected?
-A number of diverse and creative proposals have been put forwards which probe the properties of gravity, quantum mechanics, and their interfaces.
-The goal of this section is to outline the main directions of research and key proposals that allow for tests to be performed with massive quantum systems.
+A number of diverse and creative proposals have been put forward that probe the properties of gravity, quantum mechanics, and their interfaces.
+The goal of this section is to outline the main directions of research and key proposals that allow tests to be performed with massive quantum systems.
 We begin by considering gravity from a classical source, such as the Earth's gravitational fields, and its detection by quantum systems (Sec.~\ref{sec:quantum:enhanced:sensing}).
 Specifically, we focus on proposals for how quantum properties can enhance the sensitivity of the probe.
-We proceed to consider proposals where gravity causes decoherence of a quantum probe (Sec.~\ref{sec:grav:dec:section}), including different types of decoherence proposals as well as nonilnear modifications of quantum theory.
+We proceed to consider proposals where gravity causes decoherence of a quantum probe (Sec.~\ref{sec:grav:dec:section}), including different types of decoherence proposals as well as nonlinear modifications of quantum theory.
 We then review recent proposals for detecting gravitationally induced entanglement (Sec.~\ref{sec:entanglement:mediated:gravity}).
-The final part (Sec.~\ref{sec:other:tests}) outlines additional proposals which do not strictly fit into the other sections, but which are still relevant for the topic of this review.
+The final part (Sec.~\ref{sec:other:tests}) outlines additional proposals that do not strictly fit into the other sections but are still relevant to the topic of this review.